Stronger Random Baselines for In-Context Learning: Random baselines

 \section{Random baselines}

-Consider a dataset with $n$ validation examples and $m$ possible labels.\footnote{Appendix~\ref{app:max-random} extends the baseline to datasets where $m$ varies per example.} Then $p = \sfrac{1}{m}$ is the probability of guessing one example's label correctly uniformly at random.
-We primarily consider how to contextualize accuracy in a setting with just one set of $n$ examples (generalization is discussed in Section~\ref{sec:held-out}).
-An experiment evalutes $t$ different classifiers (or prompts, or hyperparameter settings) and reports maximum accuracy.
+Consider a dataset with $n$ validation examples and $m$ possible labels.\footnote{Appendix~\ref{app:max-random} extends the baseline to datasets where $m$ varies per example.} Then $p = \sfrac{1}{m}$ is the probability of guessing one example's label correctly uniformly at random.\footnote{Appendix~\ref{app:max-random} also shows this does not depend on the dataset having balanced labels.} We primarily consider how to contextualize accuracy in a setting with just one set of $n$ examples (generalization is discussed in Section~\ref{sec:held-out}).
+An experiment evaluates $t$ different classifiers (or prompts, or hyperparameter settings) and reports maximum accuracy.

 \paragraph{Standard random baseline.}

 Let $h$ be a classifier that guesses labels uniformly at random for each example.
 Let $B(n,p)$ be the binomial distribution with $n$ independent trials and probability $p$ of success on each trial.
 Let $X$ be the number of correct guesses that $h$ makes when evaluated on all examples. $X \sim B(n,p)$ models the number of correct guesses, and: